 Weightmans has also introduced collaborative legal practice.
 Collaborative law is a process where parties - and just as importantly their lawyers - sign out of the court process and commit to channelling efforts to reach a negotiated outcome.

 Family law arbitration has also been extended to many children disputes to alleviate court pressures.
 Here parties agree to fund a privately paid arbitrator, rather than a state funded judge, to determine their case.

 But all of the above are options for the few, not the many.
 Legal costs are not affordable by all.

 Parents and those of us working in the family law arena need to remember and embrace the principles introduced by the Children Act 30 years ago.

-Welfare Principle: We must all adopt a 'child first' focus, which is a timely reminder at this time of year as Christmas approaches, clearly a difficult time for many separated families.
+We must all adopt a 'child first' focus, which is a timely reminder at this time of year as Christmas approaches, clearly a difficult time for many separated families.

 We must put the children's welfare first and think about the medium and longer term implications for a child, as well as short term worries and concerns.

-No Delay Principle: we must explore all options.
+We must explore all options.
 Parents, take early, and expert, legal advice - don't delay.
 Children disputes can be complex and need careful guidance.

-No Order Principle: remain flexible in your position, not entrenched.
+Remain flexible in your position, not entrenched.
 Try to resolve parenting issues together if it is possible.